DimitarPetrov/godoc-generate/README.md

 Where `%s` is the name of the type/func/const/var.

-> NOTE: The comment format can be overridden via the `-format` flag.
+> NOTE: The comment format can be overridden via the `--format` flag.

 ## Installation